Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ### Navigation Bar

 The navigation bar is positioned at the top of each page, contains title and main menu of the website, which allows users to easily navigate and access all important pages and information regarding the website itself in just one click.
-Navbar has four menu items which are Home , Who We Are , What We Do and Join Us, each menu in the navigation bar would display visual indication of the current open page by changing the colour compares to other menus.
+Navbar has four menu items which are Home, Who We Are, What We Do and Join Us, each menu in the navigation bar would display visual indication of the current open page by changing the colour compares to other menus.

 ### Media Section

-This section is repeated at the end of the content section of who we are , what we do and join us page which has sign up , social media links and contact options to the users.
+This section is repeated at the end of the content section of Who We Are, What We Do and Join Us pages which has sign up, social media links and contact options to the users.

 * _Sign-Up_